EllipticFourierAnalysis#

 norm_method{None, “area”, “semi_major_axis”}, default=None

-Normalization (scaling) method when norm=True.
-When None (default), the dimension-appropriate convention is used: "semi_major_axis" for 2D and "area" for 3D.
+Deprecated alias for scale_method ("area" -> "ellipse_area").
+When None the dimension-appropriate convention is used: "semi_major_axis" for 2D and "area" for 3D.

 • "area": Scale by sqrt(pi * a1 * b1) where a1 and b1 are the semi-major and semi-minor axis lengths of the 1st harmonic ellipse (Godefroy et al. 2012).